feature-engine/feature_engine/docs/contribute/contribute_code.rst

 If you are using Pycharm, this is even easier:

-1. In your project directory (where you have all the files and scripts), click with the mouse right button on the folder "tests".
+1. In your project directory (where you have all the files and scripts), right click with the mouse on the folder "tests".
 2. Select "Run pytest in tests".

-3. Done!!
+This will run all tests.

+To run your specific tests:

+1. Locate your test file
+2. Right click with the mouse on the test file.
+3. Select "Run pytest in tests".

 Sweet, isn't it?